 Gene or chromosomal mapping and tedious enzymatic reaction steps are not required in the shotgun sequencing method.

-The technique becomes feeble if reference genome sequence data is not available.
+Nonetheless, it is important to know that the technique becomes feeble if reference genome sequence data is not available.

 “In the year 1981, The genome of cauliflower mosaic virus was sequenced by the shotgun sequencing method.”

-Clone by clone sequencing
+Clone by clone sequencing: